African wild dog: Description

 African wild dog skull (left) compared with that of the wolf (right): Note the former's shorter muzzle and fewer molars.

 The African wild dog is the bulkiest and most solidly built of African canids.
-The species stands 60 to 75 cm at the shoulders, measures 71 to 112 cm in head-and-body length and has a tail length of 29 to 41 cm.
+The species stands 60 to 75 cm at the shoulders, measures 71 to 112 cm in head-and-body length, and has a tail length of 29 to 41 cm.
 Adults have a weight range of 18 to 36 kg.
-On average, dogs from East Africa weigh around 20–25 kg.
+Typically, dogs from East Africa weigh around 20–25 kg.
 By body mass, they are only outsized amongst other extant canids by the wolf species complex.
 Females are usually 3–7% smaller than males.
 Compared to members of the genus Canis, the African wild dog is comparatively lean and tall, with outsized ears and lacking dewclaws.
 The middle two toepads are usually fused.
-Its dentition differs from that of Canis by the degeneration of the last lower molar, the narrowness of the canines and proportionately large premolars, which are the largest relative to body size of any carnivore other than hyenas.
+Its dentition differs from that of Canis by the degeneration of the last lower molar, the narrowness of the canines, and proportionately large premolars, which are the largest relative to body size of any carnivore other than hyenas.
 The heel of the lower carnassial M1 is crested with a single, blade-like cusp, which enhances the shearing capacity of the teeth, thus the speed at which prey can be consumed.
-This feature, termed "trenchant heel", is shared with two other canids: the Asian dhole and the South American bush dog.
+This feature, termed "trenchant heel", is shared with two other canids, the Asian dhole and the South American bush dog.
 The skull is relatively shorter and broader than those of other canids.

 The fur of the African wild dog differs significantly from that of other canids, consisting entirely of stiff bristle-hairs with no underfur.
 Colour variation is extreme, and may serve in visual identification, as African wild dogs can recognise each other at distances of 50–100 m.
-Some geographic variation is seen in coat colour, with northeastern African specimens tending to be predominantly black with small white and yellow patches, while southern African ones are more brightly coloured, sporting a mix of brown, black and white coats.
+Some geographic variation is seen in coat colour, with northeastern African specimens tending to be predominantly black with small white and yellow patches, while southern African ones are more brightly coloured, sporting a mix of brown, black, and white coats.
 Much of the species' coat patterning occurs on the trunk and legs.
 Little variation in facial markings occurs, with the muzzle being black, gradually shading into brown on the cheeks and forehead.
 A black line extends up the forehead, turning blackish-brown on the back of the ears.
-A few specimens sport a brown teardrop-shaped mark below the eyes.
+A few specimens sport a brown, teardrop-shaped mark below the eyes.
 The back of the head and neck are either brown or yellow.
-A white patch occasionally occurs behind the fore legs, with some specimens having completely white fore legs, chests and throats.
-The tail is usually white at the tip, black in the middle and brown at the base.
-Some specimens lack the white tip entirely, or may have black fur below the white tip.
-These coat patterns can be asymmetrical, with the left side of the body often having different markings from the right.
+A white patch occasionally occurs behind the fore legs, with some specimens having completely white fore legs, chests, and throats.
+The tail is usually white at the tip, black in the middle, and brown at the base.
+Some specimens lack the white tip entirely or may have black fur below the white tip.
+These coat patterns can be asymmetrical, with each side of the body often having different markings from the other.